SimonEismann/microservices-demo/README.md

 - Deployment with pre-built Zipkin and MySQL instances to allow for fast data generation and extraction.
 - Rewrite of `adservice`, `cartservice`, `currencyservice` and `paymentservice` in Go.
 Usage of another [loadgenerator](https://github.com/SimonEismann/HTTP-Load-Generator).
 - Lots of smaller fixes.
-- Ready to use deployment (with and without Istio) and data extraction scripts.
+- Ready to use deployment and data extraction scripts.
 All services are deployed to separate nodes.
 - Artificial delays (constant workload) with matrix multiplication for all microservices.

 # Overview